mmatyas/pegasus-docs/docs/themes/example-flixnet.md

     preferredHighlightEnd: preferredHighlightBegin

-    // added up/down keys
     focus: true
-    Keys.onUpPressed: decrementCurrentIndex()
+    Keys.onUpPressed: api.collections.decrementIndex()
-    Keys.onDownPressed: incrementCurrentIndex()
+    Keys.onDownPressed: api.collections.incrementIndex()
-    Keys.onLeftPressed: currentItem.gameAxis.decrementCurrentIndex()
+    Keys.onLeftPressed: currentItem.selectPrev()
-    Keys.onRightPressed: currentItem.gameAxis.incrementCurrentIndex()
+    Keys.onRightPressed: currentItem.selectNext()
+    Keys.onReturnPressed: api.currentGame.launch()
 }
 ```

 !!! warning
-    Don't forget to change ListView to PathView in the delegate too!
+    Don't forget to change ListView to PathView in the delegate (`collectionAxisDelegate`'s `width` prop) too!

 Unlike ListView that goes to one direction only, PathView can be used to create arbitrary paths on which the items will travel (curves, circles, all kinds of shapes).
-Because of that, some properties have to be manually calculated.
+Because of that, some properties have to be provided in percentage or need manual calculations.

 - For PathViews, `pathItemCount` must be set (the default behaviour is to show all items).
 We should show as many rows as it fits into lower half or the screen (one row's height is 180px).
 The number of visible items thus will be [area height] / [row height], which I've rounded up using `Math.ceil`, a standard JavaScript function.
 However, when there's a scrolling going on, there'll be actually **one more** row visible on the screen: the topmost row will gradually go *out* on the top of the lower area, while a new line is on its way *in* to appear on the bottom (see the animation below).

 - The `path` defines the trail the elements will follow **by their center point**.
 Because there'll be one item that slides *out*, and one that slides *in*, the path extends above and below the PathView's area.
 The starting point of the axis (the center point of the item that will slide out) is horizontally (`startX`) the center of the screen (as the rows fill the width), and vertically (`startY`) above the top edge of the PathView (which would be 0) by 50% of the row height (where values are in pixels).
 From the start point, a linear path is created with `PathLine`: I've set it so the end point is the same as the start except the `Y` coordinate, which is increased by the length ot the path, [number of max. visible items] * [item height].

 - The preferred highlight positions are in **percentage** for the PathView (as it can have any kind of shape, pixels don't always make sense).
 Again, the values define the range for the *center point* of the selected item.
-It defaults to 0, which in our case would be the center of the sliding out element, out of the visible area.
+It defaults to 0 (start of the line), which in our case would be the center of the sliding out element, out of the visible area.
 I've set it to [1] / [item count], which will produce the center point of the *second* element on the path.
 Since I'm not planning to add any additional effects and such, just select one item, I've set the end of the range to the same as the beginning.

-- Input handling is also added manually, because as the path could go in any directions and shapes, there's no concept of up/down/left/right by default.

 <video autoplay loop style="max-width:100%;display:block;margin:0 auto"><source src="../webm/flixnet_pathview.webm" type="video/webm"></video>

 *Structure of the vertical PathView.
-The red line marks the path, with red dots at positions 0/4, 1/4, 2/4, 3/4 and 4/4.
+The red line marks the path, with red dots at positions 0/4 (top), 1/4, 2/4, 3/4 and 4/4 (bottom).
 The centers of the delegates are marked with blue.*

 ### Horizontally

 The horizontal scrolling works similarly, with one important difference: there is a margin on the left of the currently selected item, where the previous one is halfway in the screen.
-We'll have to shift the whole path horizontally, and add 1 to the maximum number of visible items, and, just like previously, another one to account for scrolling.
+We'll have to shift the whole path horizontally, and add 1 to the maximum number of visible items, and another one to account for scrolling, just like at the vertical axis.

 <video autoplay loop style="max-width:100%;display:block;margin:0 auto"><source src="../webm/flixnet_pathview2.webm" type="video/webm"></video>